 |

-Babak Vosoughi Lahijani, Asssociate Professor
+Babak Vosoughi Lahijani, Assistant Professor

 WP1: I am interested in questions of how tight a photon can be confined in spacetime?
 What is its consequence on light-matter interaction?
 And how the extreme regime of photon confinement can be explored experimentally.